YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Sensing Oriented Beamforming with Controllable Beam Squint

-An example of controllable beam squint is shown in Fig~3(b), where $M=32$.
-By adjusting the PSs and TTDs, we successfully control the start angle of beam squint as $\theta_{start} = 60^\circ$ and the end angle as $\theta_{end} = -60^\circ$.
-Then all subcarriers gradually squint from $60^\circ$ to $-60^\circ$, which covers the entire angle space.
-When the number of subcarriers $M$ is large, all the subcarriers transmitted by the BS can cover the whole sensing area within one single OFDM block.
-When $M=2048$, the average interval between adjacent subcarriers, i.e., the resolution of the sensing is $\frac{120^\circ}{2048}=0.059^\circ$.
-We name the above beamforming scheme as \emph{Beamforming Scheme with Controllable Beam Squint}, i.e., \emph{CBS-Beamforming} for short.
+An example of controllable beam squint is shown in Fig~4(b), where $M=32$.
+By adjusting PSs and TTDs, we successfully control the start angle of beam squint as $\theta_{start} = 60^\circ$ and the end angle as $\theta_{end} = -60^\circ$.
+Then all subcarriers gradually squint from $60^\circ$ to $-60^\circ$, which covers the entire space.
+When $M$ is large enough, all subcarriers can cover the whole sensing area within one single OFDM symbol.
+When $M=2048$, the average interval between adjacent subcarriers, i.e., the resolution is $\frac{120^\circ}{2048}=0.059^\circ$.
+We term the above beamforming scheme \emph{Beamforming Strategy with Controllable Beam Squint}, i.e., \emph{CBS-Beamforming} for short.